 - Bath towel

-- Easy-to-pack hammock will make the days at the beaches a lot more comfortable, but is optional
+- Easy-to-pack hammock will make the days at the beaches a lot more comfortable,

 - Waterproof sunscreen (the rays are powerful)

 - Things to share with local kids are welcome

 - International calling card

 - Forms of entertainment: books, games, music, guitar, paints, surfing equipment, soccer balls, etc.